wp-plugins/self-guided-tour-itineraries-from-unanchorcom/readme.txt

 1. An example of the sidebar widget in action

-2. Another example of the recent post list rendering

-3. The widget control pannel in Wordpress 2.3
+2. The widget control pannel